Fierioziy/ParticleNativeAPI/README.md

 of `ENCHANTED_HIT` effect name from `Particles_1_13` should work on MC 1.8), however this is not always possible.

-Use `isValid` method on particle type to handle such cases.
+Use `isPresent` method on particle type to handle such cases.

-All particle types in lists are guaranteed to be non-null, so you can safely use `isValid` method on them before creating packets.
+All particle types in lists are guaranteed to be non-null, so you can safely use `isPresent` method on them before creating packets.

 Most of the time you need to use only one of lists, however you can freely and safely use both of them.